VictoriaTGu/codepractice/income-smoothing/README.md

 (might work well if you have a high rate of cache hits).

 ### Smoothing Income
-If you had to re-run the simulator when unexpected events occur, the IncomeBalancer class would have to be modified so that previous weeks' spending cannot be modified and only the current and future weeks' spending can be modified to smooth over future predicted income.
+If you had to re-run the simulator when unexpected events occur, the IncomeSmoother class would have to be modified so that previous weeks' spending cannot be modified and only the current and future weeks' spending can be modified to smooth over future predicted income.

-Similar to the assignment of allocations and sources, it would be faster to retrieve the balancer at the current day (instead of replaying every day in 2016) or the last day before that it left off and this could be done using a cached database lookup.
+Similar to the assignment of allocations and sources, it would be faster to retrieve the smoother at the current day (instead of replaying every day in 2016) or the last day before that it left off and this could be done using a cached database lookup.

 ## Future Improvements
 If I had more time I would work more on the income smoothing.
-One issue that comes up in the current algorithm is the cold start problem, which is that it doesn't do a great job of smoothing income in the first few weeks if the first few weeks have significantly less nonallocated income than future works.
-Overall, any weeks that are significantly different than the overall average will make it difficult for the income balancer to get a good read on what the average weekly spending should look like because it significantly changes the average.
+One issue that comes up in the current algorithm is the outlier and cold start problem, which is that it doesn't do a great job of smoothing income in the first few weeks if the first few weeks have significantly less nonallocated income than future weeks.
+Overall, any weeks that are significantly different than the overall average will make it difficult for the income smoother to get a good read on what the average weekly spending should look like because it significantly changes the average.

 In the complex.input.json output, the weekly nonallocated income looks like this: